Tips When Running Your Pool

 The Best Time To Run A Pool Pump

-Most pool owners ask if it is best to run a pool pump during the day or night.
+Most pool owners ask if it is best to run a pool pump day or night.

-While some people prefer to run their pump at night time, doing so is highly ineffective.
+While some people prefer to run their pump at night, doing so is highly ineffective.
 To put it simply, running a pool pump at night will only cause you a lot of money.

 On the other hand, running your pool pump can help you save money from prolonged use during the day.
 It also prevents algae growth in your pool, as sunlight is among the factors that allow them to thrive.